farmera/sare_grant/study_results_balloons.md

 __Figure 3__ is another NDVI index derived from RGB and NIR image sets using a pair of modified consumer cameras.
 It was taken from a height of about 200 ft.

-The ground sampling distance (GSD) of our imaging sensor, i.e. the size of the smallest element distinguishable, formed an important point of assessment in our choice of a camera as it is directly linked to the amount of information that can be derived.
-Since ground sampling distance (GSD) is determined by the aircraft’s height above the ground, the focal length of the lens used, as well as the pixel size, a higher camera resolution doesn’t guarantee higher ground resolution.
+The ground sampling distance (GSD) of the imaging sensor, i.e. the size of the smallest element distinguishable, formed an important piece in our assessment in the choice of a camera as this directly relates to the amount of information that can be derived.
+Ground sampling distance is determined by the aircraft’s height above the ground, the focal length of the lens used, as well as the pixel size, a higher camera resolution doesn’t guarantee higher ground resolution.
+The Canon s100 consumer cameras used...

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.